(Austin / Philly / NJ) 1986 – 1997:

 I start experimenting with making other people’s records.
 I guess this is what they call “producing”?
 I also start jamming on this idea with my friends about starting a professional musician’s social network online.
 We call it CitizenGroove and start telling people about it around town.
 Some people offer us money to pursue the idea!
 Interesting…

-After doing a series of internships during college at Epic Records/Sony BMG, Skyline Studios NYC (RIP), and Telarc International, I decide that the day after I graduate I will move to NYC to pursue a position at Masterdisk, a legendary music-mastering facility.
-However, one week into the job CitizenGroove is offered a lot of money for the three Co-Founders (of which I’m one) to work on the idea full-time.
+After doing a series of internships during college at Epic Records/Sony BMG, Skyline Studios NYC (RIP), and Telarc International, I decide that the day after I graduate I will move to New York City to pursue a position at Masterdisk, a legendary music-mastering facility.
+However, one week into the job CitizenGroove is offered a lot of money for my co-founders and I to work on the idea full-time.
 Recognizing this wasn’t my plan, it feels once-in-a-lifetime’esque so I quit the audio job and become married to my laptop to pursue the startup dream.
 Concurrently, Miles completes its first full-length record, “As Fast as You Can”.
 I feel proud.

 CitizenGroove becomes “DecisionDesk” to better reflect what we do.
 Now over a hundred universities are using our technology, and for far more than just music pre-screening.
 Lots of press coverage, lots of hiring, our little laptop project becomes a real company.
 I also start my largest production undertaking at the time, making a record with composer Rebecca Brandt.
 We record 25+ people (in different locations) from my laptop and mix it into an excellent record.
 It’s received well and makes the official shortlist for a Grammy nomination!

-I decide to re-focus on making solo music.
+I decide to re-focus on making music as a solo artist.
 I start a year-long exploration of what my "solo" sound will be.
 I’m attracted to the idea of songwriting without guitars or keyboards for a change…Concurrently I start working on a new idea and future company called Wifi Music School.
 It’s a site to pair up students with great music teachers via Skype.

 I found the sound.
 I settle on an ensemble of drums, bass, cello, french horn, trumpet, saxophone/vocals.
 It’s weird, and I love it.
 I start writing, arranging, and recording this setup.
 By August, I release a short EP, “Minor Faults” as my solo debut.
 I also decide to leave my day-to-day operations role at DecisionDesk (on good terms), I continue to advise the company but free up my time to work on music, as well as officially launching Wifi Music School.

 A site called SoundBetter becomes a big part of my life.
-They list me as a recommended Producer/Composer/Vocalist/Saxophonist/Guitarist and it gets me quite a lot of work.
+They list me as a recommended Producer/Composer/Vocalist/Saxophonist/Guitarist, and it gets me quite a lot of work.
 I find myself doing sessions for artists all over the world who find me through the site.
-Another very cool opportunity emerges; starting in fall '16 I'll be a Professor at New York University!
-The Tisch School of Arts at NYU has an amazing department called The Clive Davis Institute of Recorded Music where I'm being brought on to teach various classes around the topic of "Music Entrepreneurship"...something that is perfectly aligned with my background.
+Another very cool opportunity emerges; starting in the fall, I'm to become a Professor at New York University!
+The Tisch School of Arts at NYU has an amazing department called The Clive Davis Institute of Recorded Music where I'm being brought on to teach various classes around the topic of "Music Entrepreneurship"...an area perfectly aligned with my background.
 The other faculty there are pretty mind-blowing too.
-In the summer, I find out that my song "Smokescreen" off of the "Minor Faults" EP has won an American Songwriting Award!
-That's it so far :-)
+In the summer, I find out that my song "Smokescreen" off of the "Minor Faults" EP won an American Songwriting Award!